 From the banks of the Green River in historic Browns Park in Colorado, home to the famous outlaws Butch Cassidy and the Sundance Kid, you’ll catch your first glimpse of Lodore Canyon.
 Also known as the Gates of Lodore, this stretch is 44 miles of the finest white water rafting in Colorado.
 It’s time for your Utah river rafting adventure to begin.

 The Green River is also extremely significant historically.
 Early explorer John Wesley Powell first documented the river in 1869 — he and his crew braved the class III and IV white water rapids in wooden boats.
 Our modern river rafting equipment is far superior to those early wooden boats — it will make your river trip comfortable, exciting, and safe.
+Looking for other river trip options we offer one day trips on the Green River and 4 and 5 day trips on the Yampa River.
 Book your unforgettable Green River rafting trip today with Dinosaur River Expeditions, it’s a memory that you will truly cherish.